aThatch73/fullstack.challenge-main/README.md

 3. If you had more time, what would you add or change in the codebase?

   * Break some of the services into repo classes, service classes, and utilities
+  * Move services from db to api
+  * Other refactoring
   * Unit and integration testing
   * Further analysis into edge cases
   * Expanding more features such as delete